Support for Teens

 Support for young people at secondary school (Age 11-16)

-If you are the parent of a young person you may find find our free downloadable Guide for Parents and Carers to be helpful.
+If you are the parent of a young person you may find find our free downloadable guide helpful

-Support for teenagers at sixth form (Age 16 and 17)
+Support for teenagers at sixth form (age 16 and 17) and beyond (up to 25 years)

-Currently we offer drop-in sessions at Petroc college, Barnstaple.
+Currently we offer drop-in sessions at Petroc college, Barnstaple and at Bideford College.

 Making an online donation to Families in Grief couldn’t be simpler.
 Please help us be there for grieving families.